lrothack/dev-ops/README.md

 ```

 ## Adapt this template for your project

+If you are fine with the conventions that have been followed in the template, you can easily adapt the template for your own project:

  - Pick a `<name>` for your project (here `sampleproject`).
  - Put your code in a directory called `<name>`.
 Directory must contain `__init__.py`.
 This will be your top-level import package (e.g., `import <name>`)